3rd House of Representatives (Nepal)

-This is a list of members of parliament (MPs) elected to the House of Representatives at the 1994 Nepalese legislative election and subsequent by-elections.
+The 3rd House of Representatives was elected at the 1994 Nepalese general election.
+All 205 members were elected from constituencies using the first-past-the-post system.

-The list is arranged by constituency.
+The list of elected members is arranged by constituency.
 Ram Chandra Paudel served as the Speaker.
 There were five prime ministers before the parliament was dissolved in 1999.
 Man Mohan Adhikari, Sher Bahadur Deuba, Lokendra Bahadur Chand, Surya Bahadur Thapa and Girija Prasad Koirala served as prime ministers in different periods during the term of the parliament.